helenmurugan/the-groomers-network/README.md

 - CLOUDINARY_URL
 4. Click 'Add buildpack'.
 The buildpacks will install further dependencies that are not included in the requirements.txt.
 For this project, the buildpack required is Python.
 5. Select the Deploy tab
 6. If successfully built, a message appears 'Your app was successfully deployed'.
-Click 'view' to view the deployed page.
+Click 'View' to view the deployed page.
 7. Note the deployed URL.

 ### Forking
+1. From the GitHub repository, click on 'Fork', 'Create a Fork'
+2. Change the name and description of the fork as required.
+3. Select to copy only the main branch or copy all branches.
+4. Click 'Create a Fork'.
+A new repository will appear in your GitHub repositories if successful.

 ### Cloning
+1. From the GitHub repository, click 'Code' and copy the link.
+1. Open git bash and change the working directory to the desired location.
+1. Enter 'git clone' and paste the link.
+1. Press Enter to create your local clone.
 ---
 ## Credits
 ### Code